huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_mysql_account.md

 * `instance_id` - (Required, String, ForceNew) Specifies the rds instance id.
 Changing this will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies the username of the db account.
-Only lowercase letters, digits, hyphens (-), and userscores (_) are allowed.
+Only lowercase letters, digits, hyphens (-), and underscores (_) are allowed.
 Changing this will create a new resource.
   + If the database version is MySQL 5.6, the username consists of 1 to 16 characters.
   + If the database version is MySQL 5.7 or 8.0, the username consists of 1 to 32 characters.